BiochemistryFind a programme

 Most of our postgraduate students become highly productive researchers, publishing in leading peer-reviewed biomedical journals.
 Over 75 per cent of our students go on to postdoctoral research in academia and industry.

 Other students use the transferable skills gained during their study to enter postgraduate-level employment, including publishing, management and administration.
-We are committed to promoting the advancement of women in science, engineering and technology.
+We are committed to promoting the advancement of women and under-represented minorities in science, engineering and technology.

 Professor Josephine Adams MA(Cantab.), PhD(Lond.), (Professor of Cell Biology), Role of signalling to the cytoskeleton by the extracellular matrix in cell motility processes.